cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

   - This will apply to all titles you selected previously
 1. Press **(SELECT)** to begin dumping
   - This can take a very long time
-1. Once finished, turn off your Wii U and put your SD/USB that you dumped to into your computer
+1. Once finished, dump your next game at Step 1 or turn off your Wii U and put your SD/USB that you dumped to into your computer

 ## Installing to Cemu